flemay/3musketeers/content/docs/about.md

 <br/>

-<sub>_The Three Musketeers is not affiliated with Docker, Inc. or Docker Project in any way.
+<sub>_The 3 Musketeers is not affiliated with Docker, Inc. or Docker Project in any way.
 The logo has been inspired by existing drawings on internet._</sub>